-9. Palmiitos Park with dolphins and botanic garden
+9. Palmiitos Park with dolphin show and a botanic garden

 10. There is so much more…

-I love Gran Canaria and now it is so much easier to get their with Azores Airlines!!
-Only 9 hours instead of 18.
+I love Gran Canaria and now it is so much easier for North Americans to get there.
+For example with Azores Airlines from Toronto, Boston and New York.
+Approx. 10 hours.

 Bio: Samboat is the largest peer-to-peer rental boat and yacht charter service AKA airbnb for boat.
 More than 20,000 boats are available to rent all over Europe, up to 40% cheaper.

 Gran Canaria is a famous island and cruising around it is an unforgettable experience.
 Every day on a cruise is a search of nice harbors, where you can drop the anchor for a short stopover or make a mooring for a quiet night.
 Situated In the south-west of the island of Gran Canaria, Puerto de Mogán, and holiday resort is often referred to as the « Little Venice » due to the numerous canals that lead from the port to the town.